Interview With Chris Lody

-In listening to this album, it seemed to me as if the reason for your somewhat subtle touch (at least for this go) is because you wish to force the audience to really tune in.
+CW: It seemed to me as if the reason for your somewhat subtle touch (at least for this go) is because you wish to force the audience to really tune in.
 No playing on your phone and listening to this one simultaneously, that’s for sure.
 You will miss some marvelous playing.
 Is this accurate, or was it even a conscious thought for you during production?

 There was certainly a conscious decision to do things a bit differently with these tracks, yes.
 A lot of what I make starts off with either a ‘what if’ question to myself in the studio, like with Woods and Dales I’m playing a really jazzy set of chords but they’re drawn out over a super slow tempo, just to see how that would feel.
 At other times I’m just aiming to make something that expresses a specific mood.
 So there’s a bit of preconception in these tracks, a bit more than normal for me maybe.
 So perhaps that’s a bit more engaging than a bit of four to the floor dance music, which I also love to make by the way.

-Square away, with the first track, it is evident that we have something both beautiful and Atypical sounding back at us.
+CW: With the first track, it is evident that we have something both beautiful and Atypical sounding back at us.
 It’s hard, personally, for me to maintain this balance.
 Frequently, I find it’s all in on one or the other.
 How did you find/manifest this split?

 I suppose that must come from being influenced by an enormous range of musical styles.
 I used to work as a carpenter and joinery manufacturer so I’d spend a lot of my time working on my own in a noisy workshop.
 Even with ear defenders on, the noise gets too much over the course of a day so I would spend hours and hours a day with headphones under my ear defenders listening to every type of music I could get my hands on.
 I owned a good few albums but it doesn’t take long when you’re listening to that much music to get bored with those and go off on a musical adventure.

-So I used to connect a VHS player up on a timer to record the radio and transfer to tape to listen to while I worked.
+Up on a timer to record the radio and transfer to tape to listen to while I worked.
 Years later I switched to minidisc and ruined a steady stream of players and disc in the dusty workshop.
 We’re lucky here in the UK that there’s always been an enormous variety of good music on the radio.
 I think I’m lucky in that respect, my musical melting pot is pretty big so I can draw on lots of different influences at once.

 Now, I may be crazy here.
 Would not be the first time I’d heard it, nor will it ever be the last, but in the fourth track, Watcher, did I hear a little bit of Flaming Lips ca. Yoshimi Battles the Pink Robots with the darker tones and keyboard effects which rush their way in rather quickly?